tylearymf/UniHacker/README.md

 # UniHacker
-Patch most Unity versions and Unity Hub
+Patch all versions of Unity and Hub